cordata/training/source/sections/self-study-and-quiz/key-contacts.md

 - [ ] `Account Manager`
 - [ ] `Chief Security Officer`

 > All BAA related questions should go to the Chief Privacy Officer.
 No changes should be made to any BAA without explicit consent / authorization from him / her.
-It is also fine to route this request to the Officer via the Account Manager or your direct manager
+It is also fine to route this request to the Security Officer.

 You notice or suspect a partner or an employee trying to access customer data.
 You should: